-From December 21, you can register your team for the first phase, Hackathon, in our Grand Challenge.
-We challenge you and your team to develop your idea of how childhood obesity can be prevented and give everyone an equal health start in life.
+Hackathon 2021 was the first part of our Grand Challenge Prevent Childhood Obesity.
+We challenged teams to develop ideas on how childhood obesity can be prevented and give everyone an equal health start in life.

-The hackathon will be carried out throughout March 2021 and is a co-arrangement between SAS Global Hackathon and the project.
-During the month of the Hackathon, we give you as team support through virtual events and the competition platform.
+The hackathon was held in March 2021 and was a co-arrangement between SAS Global Hackathon and the project.
+During the month of the Hackathon, we gave the teams support through virtual events and the competition platform.

-The hackathon ends on March 31.
-Then the teams must have sent in films where they present their concept proposal and a short pitch of how their concept will prevent obesity in children of preschool age.
-The films and the associated pitch will be judged by a jury tasked with evaluating and ranking the competition entries.
-The outcome of the assessment will be presented at a final event in April.
+The hackathon ended on March 31.
+Then the teams had sent in films where they presented their concept proposal and a short pitch of how their concept will prevent obesity in children of preschool age.
+The films and associated pitch were judged by a jury.
+The outcome of the assessment was presented at a final event in April.

 1. Paula Frösell, ICA.
 Changing behaviour – the need for an in-depth understanding of the difficulties of changing eating habits